Last Updated on May 30, 2023

 One of the most attractive features of Tacoma is its beautiful natural setting.
 Getting out on the water means you will get to enjoy the city skyline from a completely different vantage point – and it’s not just the cityscape you can enjoy from here, but also the Cascade Mountains Foothills, majestic Mount Rainier and the Olympic Mountains.

 In addition to kayaking, stand-up paddleboarding is becoming more and more popular, and the tranquil waters in Commencement Bay are the perfect spot for a couple of hours out on the water.
 You can rent kayaks at Owen Beach in Point Defiance Park and Ruston Way.
-Ruston Recreational Rentals in Point Defiance Marina has kayaking equipment; Dolan’s Board Sports on Ruston Way (open 2pm to 7pm Wednesday through Friday, 10am to 7pm on weekends) rents stand-up paddleboards.
+Ruston Recreational Rentals in Point Defiance Marina has kayaking equipment; Big Bus Paddle Sports on Schuster Parkway (open 9am to 6pm Wednesday through Sunday) rents stand-up paddleboards.
+They also offer guided SUP tours.

 If you don’t want to get out on the water, Point Defiance Park – a 760 acre park with beaches, natural forests and hiking trails – is still worth a visit, especially to hike the trail along the cliffs, which offers sweeping views over Vashon Island, Dalco Passage, Gig Harbor, and the Tacoma Narrows Bridge.
 If hiking is not your thing, check out the scenic five mile drive through the park.
 Note that the road is closed to cars on Saturdays and Sundays until 1pm, making it a perfect spot for a weekend morning run, hike or bike ride.